BlueByteSystemsInc/PDMShell/src/EVAL.md

 ---

 ## String Functions
-Dynamic placeholders also support a small set of string functions.
+Placeholders also support a small set of string functions.
 Functions are evaluated after placeholders such as `$value`, `$name`, and `[Variable]` have been resolved, so they can be used to manipulate the evaluated text.

 String functions use the `${...}` syntax: